cBioPortal/cbioportal-frontend/packages/oncoprintjs/README.md

 Next, build

-	webpack
+	npm run build

-Which will write `dist/oncoprint.bundle.js`, which is a CommonJS module and can be included using `require`.
+Which will write `dist/oncoprint.bundle.js`, which is a CommonJS module and can be included using `require`, or `import`.

 The directory `rules/` contains glyph styling specifications that are specific to the genomic alterations use case of Oncoprint, which you may want to use.

 ### Changes to Oncoprint
-If you make changes to the Oncoprint code base and want to load it into the examples, do not modify `oncoprint.bundle.js`, since all of your code will get overwritten when compiled using `webpack`.
-Instead, modify the files in `src/` and then re-run `webpack`.
+If you make changes to the Oncoprint code base and want to load it into the examples, do not modify `oncoprint.bundle.js`, since all of your code will get overwritten when compiled using `npm run build`.
+Instead, modify the files in `src/` and then re-run `npm run build`.

-### Minimum Working Example
-The `test/` folder holds the code that runs the examples.
-All examples are mounted in `index.html`, which contains one JS file per example.

-WARNING: THESE MAY NOT BE UP TO DATE AND MAY NOT WORK.

-The file `server.js` starts the basic node server, serving files from `dist/`, `rules/`, and `test/` on port 3000.
-To see the examples, execute the following:

-	node server.js

-**Note:** These examples are very oversimplified versions of what is used in production versions of cBioPortal and are only meant to test code paths and give a sense of how the API connects together..